 The sweet spot is where your complete control mechanism depends.
 For a common understanding, let’s say, the larger sweet spot provides the best control, which is true.
 But the question is, how to know if the paddle has a bigger sweet spot?

-Consider the paddle with standard width (8 inches or more, in a ratio with standard length.
+Consider the paddle with standard width (8 inches or more, in a ratio to standard length.

 Whereas, for the gripping mechanism, focus on the handle’s shape and length.
 Some handles come with a sweet foam with built-in holes and a contour shape.
 That’s where your focus should be.